tomcl/fsharp-transforms/README.md

 [Grouping](fsharp_examples/fsharp_examples/ParameterGrouping.fs) (see records).
 Group related function parameters together as a single compound parameter.
 This can be done with tuples, but is usually best done with records - always ask whether your tuples would be better implemented as records which document fields with field names.
 (DUI, RSN).

 [Static parameter elimination](fsharp_examples/fsharp_examples/StaticParamElimination.fs) This is about choosing function scope.
 One motivation for making a function a subfunction *local* is that static information it needs available in the outer function can be fed in directly as in-scope identifiers without the overhead of passing it through function parameters.
 This overhead is typically not about performance.
-Compilers can optimsie that.
+Compilers can optimise that.
 It is cognitive processing overhead matching up parameters.
 (RSN).

 [Adding a parameter](fsharp_examples/fsharp_examples/AddingParameters.fs).
-Where two blocks of code can't immediately be commoned up as a value or function used twice, adding a parameter can make this possible.
+Where two blocks of code can't immediately be implemented as a value or function used twice, adding a parameter can make this possible.
 Choose function and parameter name and operation so that what it does is clear.

 3. **Pipelines**

 [Making](fsharp_examples/fsharp_examples/Pipelining.fs).
 A pipeline, in code, is motivated by LFM.
 The order of operations in a pipeline follows the actual order in which data is transformed - so turning function applications into pipelines makes reading easier.
 (LFM).

 [Breaking](fsharp_examples/fsharp_examples/BreakingPipeline.fs).
-A pipeline may lead to code that is dificult to understand if its stages do not make sense individually.
+A pipeline may lead to code that is difficult to understand if its stages do not make sense individually.
 In that case breaking the pipeline with a let defined identifier that documents an intermediate value can make code simpler.
 (DUI).

 [Anonymous function at end](fsharp_examples/fsharp_examples/AnonymousFunAtEnd.fs).
 FP allows a pipeline to be formed with an anonymous function at the end of it.
 If you think about it, this is identical to a let definition followed an expression using the let-defined value(s). the choice of which form is best should be made based on readability: it is often not clear-cut which form is better - don't assume the "more functional" one is better!
 (LFM).